DarkWake9/Project-IceCube-Legacy/project-log.md

 		advised to get an output similar to Fig 5 in https://arxiv.org/pdf/0711.0053.pdf Still could not get it.

-Week 5: 3105 - 0706
+## Week 5: 3105 - 0706
-	1b
+	1b Plotted incorrect graphs by using formulas from https://arxiv.org/pdf/1910.11878.pdf to get N as a function of E
-		Still plotting incorrect graphs by using formulas from https://arxiv.org/pdf/1910.11878.pdf to get N as a function of E Advised to plot hist(E) in matplotlib binned logarithmically in energy 0606 - Finally plotted the graph of E binned in logE.
+		Advised to plot hist(E) in matplotlib binned logarithmically in energy 0606 - Finally plotted the graph of E binned in logE.
 		       Used the logspace from log10(2.6) to log10(7) with 50 bin

 Completed Task 1 on 06062022